 Olivia Healy-Mirkovich is a California-based artist, with a focus in bookarts and illustration.
-In 2011 she received her BA in Studio Art and Art History from the University of California, Santa Cruz.
-She is currently a MFA candidate at Laguna College of Art & Design.
+She holds a BA in Studio Art and the History of Art and Visual Culture from UC Santa Cruz, and recently received an MFA in Painting from Laguna College of Art & Design.
+She currently lives and works in Pomona with her two clicker-trained cats, Jiji and Jude.

 My work revolves around the notion that there is an inherent entropy to life.
 By addressing issues of physical and psychological disability, chronic illness, and loss, I hope to emphasize our physical existences as temporary, fragile, and bound by both mortality and random happenstance.